 The Scroll of Esther is an unusual text for a variety of reasons.
 First, because the story is an odd burlesque tale of the ancient Israelites in Persia, and it makes no mention of God -one of only two Biblical texts (the other being Song of Solomon).
 Instead, Haman (the brutal Persian oppressor of the Jews) notes the different “rules” followed by the Jews, without specifying anything particular about the Jewish religion.
 The second reason Esther is unique is because it is the only part of the Biblical canon not to be found among the texts at Qumran.
 In many ways Esther stands alone.
-Esther’s fabricated world of an oppressive Persian empire in which a noble Hebrew plebeian rises to power (by sexually pleasing the ruler) in Persia and saves her people; paints a pleasing picture of the goodness of ancient Israel, as well as the ancient hope for the coming salvation of the Persian empire, though the story surely never actually happened, though perhaps there were scattered Jewish groups in Persia.
+Esther’s fabricated world of an oppressive Persian empire in which a noble Hebrew plebeian rises to power (by sexually pleasing the ruler) in Persia and saves her people; paints a pleasing picture of the goodness of ancient Israel, as well as the ancient hope for the coming salvation of the Persian empire, though the story surely never actually happened.

 The story makes no attempt to correspond to the historical realities of Persia, and was likely written much later, though it remains consistent with the ancient Judaic diaspora narrative.
 In contrast to the text, the Persians were renowned for their empire of tolerance toward ethnic minorities, at least as far as ancient empires go, hence why the text is uncharacteristic of the time.
 In the fantasy-world of Esther the Persians are a decadent ruling empire, opening with a grand feast lasting 180 days.
 King Ahasuerus (likely either Xerxes, per Herodotus, or Ataxerxes) agrees to an unusual genocidal doctrine against the Jews in Persia, as proposed by his counselor Haman, until a Hebrew Persian-born commoner, Esther, rises up to become Queen of Persia and she saves her people from destruction.
 Haman (associated with the Amalekites in the text, though the Amalekites were the enemies of Israel several centuries earlier) decides to oppress the Jews, and demands that Jews, like Mordecai, bow before him.
 Mordecai declines to do so, and Haman condemns Mordecai to death by impalement.